HomeMy WebLinkAbout1944-10-30 596 d9

 Mr. Lamont retired at 7:40 P.M.

-The Board decided to hold this matter over for a
+Held over The Board decided to hold this matter over for a

-month or two inasmuch as the animal permits expire
+Month or month or two inasmuch as the animal permits expire

-annually in April.
+Two annually in April.

-No action was taken in establishinga price.
+No action was taken in establishing a price.

-Application was received from Franeis J. Smith,
+Application was received from Francis J. Smith,

-Keeper of the Hobbs Brook Reservoir in Lexington, Lincoln
+Special Keeper of the Hobbs Brook Reservoir in Lexington, Lincoln

-and Waltham, for an appointment as Special Police Officer
+Police and Waltham, for an appointment as Special Police Officer

-in the Town of Lexington.
+Officer in the Town of Lexington.

 Special Police Officer in the Town of Lexington for a